Susan H. Fuhrman

 Fuhrman, S. & O'Day, J. (Eds.).
 (1996).
 Rewards and reform: Creating educational incentives that work.
 San Francisco: Jossey-Bass, Inc.

-Dr. Susan H. Fuhrman is the President of Teachers College, Columbia University, founding Director and Chair of the Management Committee of the Consortium for Policy Research in Education (CPRE), and President of the National Academy of Education.
+Dr. Susan H. Fuhrman is the President of Teachers College, Columbia University, founding Director and Chair of the Management Committee of the Consortium for Policy Research in Education (CPRE), and past President of the National Academy of Education.
 She is a former Vice President of the American Educational Research Association as well as a former Trustee Board member of the Carnegie Foundation for the Advancement of Teaching and a former non-executive Director of Pearson plc, the international education and publishing company.

 Dr. Fuhrman has received the Ronald F. Campbell Award for a Distinguished Career of Scholarship and Action from the Politics of Education Association.
 She is a memberof the National Academy of Education, and was elected its Secretary-Treasurer in 2005.